 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.

 You can clean away the corrosion that you can see on the outside of parts but don’t be fooled, it’s not just a harmless white powder.
 It’s what you cannot see that’s the bigger problem.
-It slowly and invisibly welds fasteners and fittings together to the point that they cannot be loosened without destroying one or the other.
+It can slowly and invisibly welds fasteners and fittings together to the point that they cannot be loosened without destroying one or the other.

 It can be a serious problem, especially on older boats.
 Following are examples from my 1981 Catalina 22 that were bad enough that they required replacement parts, a Hall of Shame of sorts.
 Learn from them and prevent corrosion on your boat.